Säterdalen is possibly the most beautifully located folkpark in Sweden. It´s a pride to the people of Säter.

 Säters folkpark is owned by Yvonne and Thomas Jansson and their family.
 They make pleasant events all year round.
-In the summer there´s a large amount of events in the Folkpark for all kind of ages.
+In the summer there´s a large amount of events in the folkpark for all ages.
 Recurring events are children´s theater, flea market, vintage car exhibitions on Tuesdays, countryjam, dance with dance bands, midsummer celebration and more.
 Just a few steps away from the center of Säter, on Spikholmen by Ljusterån, the folkpark is one of the first things you see when you´ve gone down in the valley.

 The Children's Valley